 Author: Ron Graham

-This lesson looks at six simple principles that help us to read, study, and understand the Bible well, and to handle the word correctly.
+This lesson looks at the first three of six simple principles that help us to read, study, and understand the Bible well, and to handle the word correctly.

 When we study the Bible, we ought to study it with the purpose God has in mind.
 I once saw a man use a bottle to hammer a six inch nail into a solid piece of timber.
 However a bottle was not designed for that purpose.
 If you keep the right purpose for Bible study in mind, and keep to that purpose, your Bible study will be profitable and enlightening.